BY-LAWS OF THE BIORISK ASSOCIATION OF SINGAPORE (BAS)

 MANAGEMENT AND COMMITTEE

-The administration of the Society shall be entrusted to a Committee consisting of the following to be elected at an Annual General Meeting every two years:
+The administration of the Society shall be entrusted to a Committee consisting of the following to be elected at an Annual General Meeting at alternate years:

 A Vice President